ArabianReiz/ScriptHub/launchers.md

 # Reminder
 You need a executor to execute these scripts.
 Executor is to be ~~client-sided~~ or server-sided this is not a problem.

-**ATTENTION**: If you are using a client-sided executor you can't execute require scripts!
+**ATTENTION**: If you are using a client-sided executor you can't execute require scripts! (also all scripts is not mine.)

 # **loadstrings**